 The most common use of this term is to refer to the agent or vendor compromise.
-This means that the agent or vendor will compromise on a price.
 The vendor may have to look at all comparable evidence and agree to a marketing strategy to help achieve the ideal price using Offer In Excess Of.
 The marketing strategy is often based on the idea that the lowest price, which is the Offer In Excess Of, will attract a larger number of potential buyers.

 Another common use of this term is to encourage interest in a property.
-Here, the property is market through an auction or open house event to trigger bidding wars.
-The OIEO here is a competitive price often indicated below the home report valuation.
+The OIEO is a competitive price often indicated below the home report valuation.
 It is determined based on the understanding that the eventual price paid for the property will be higher.
 Therefore, it acts as a starting point or marks for bidders or potential buyers to make offers.

 Additionally, the guide price can be used in cases where it is hard to value a property.
 This can happen when the property or its location is highly unique.
 Most of the time, the agents or vendors do not have a precedent regarding the sold prices for comparable properties in equivalent locations.
-This is usually the case with architect-design homes, grand designs-Esque conversions, and castles.
+This is usually the case with architect-design homes, grand designs conversions, and castles.
 In such a case, an agent will list a vendors bottom line price.
-This is usually the price that the vendor is willing to accept for the particular property.
+This is the lowest price the seller is willing to accept for the particular property.
 Potential buyers will have to meet this price or go higher.

-This phrase can also be used if the vendor feels that their property is worth more than it is.
+OEIO can also be used if the vendor feels that their property is worth more than valued.
 It may also be worth more than the amount of money they spent to purchase it or build it.
 Using the phrase may encourage buyers who limit their search to a specific amount of money by making them believe that the property is worth that specific price.

 Can you make an offer below the guide price?